Making an application

 What is the psychometric game and how should I prepare?

-If your gaming skills are up to scratch, we’ll then want to get to know you better via a video interview.
+If you successfully pass the psychometric game, we’ll then want to get to know you better via a video interview.

 What is the video interview and how should I prepare?